 About Ronald Kashden

-With over 30 years working on technology, Ron Kashden is one of those unique individuals with deep expertise in three separate “worlds”: finance/accounting, investment portfolios, and software development.
-This dual persona can be traced back to receiving an accounting degree from a hard-core engineering university, Lehigh University.
-Throughout his career he’s had one foot in different “worlds”.
-Even while studying for the Certified Public Accounting exam, he took breaks to reverse engineer the Mac operating system, using a symbolic debugger, so he could write assembly-level hooks for the then popular Magic Menus utility from Aladdin Software.
+With over 30 years working in technology, Ron Kashden has expertise in three separate “worlds”: finance/accounting, investment portfolios, and software development.
+He holds a degree in accounting from Lehigh University.
+While studying for the Certified Public Accounting exam, he took breaks to reverse engineer the Mac operating system, using a symbolic debugger, so he could write assembly-level hooks for the then popular Magic Menus utility from .

-In 2015, Eze Software Group acquired TKS Solutions to round out their product line.
 In 2018, Ron left Eze and now consults with several fintech firms in addition to creating IOS apps.